 We take steps to ensure that adequate structures and processes are in place to permit the Board to function independently of our management.
 One of the responsibilities of the Chair of the Board is to provide leadership to the independent directors and to ensure that the policies and procedures adopted by the Board allow it to function independently of management.
-Matters that require decision making and evaluation that is independent of management and non-independent directors may arise at the meetings of the Board and the committees of the Board.
+Matters that require decision making and evaluation that is independent of management and non-independent directors may arise at the meetings of the Board and the Committees.
 Such matters require a portion of the meeting to be conducted without the presence of management and non-independent directors.
-At every board meeting in which these matters arise, including special meetings, we strive to hold "in-camera" sessions among the independent directors, without management present so that these matters can be addressed.
-In 2020, there were in-camera sessions at all Board meetings and all of the Committee meetings which were held.
+At every Board meeting in which these matters arise, including special meetings, we hold "incamera" sessions among the independent directors, without management present so that these matters can be addressed.
+In 2021, there were in-camera sessions at all Board meetings and all of the Committee meetings which were held.